Darter90/MockitoCompendium/Arrange_Act_Assert.md

 <h1>Arrange -> Act -> Assert</h1>

-Everytime you have to deal with a unit test, there are three phases to follow in order:
+Everytime you have to work on a Unit Test, there are three operations to follow in order:

 1) The first operation consists in <b>creating the test object</b>, together with the other objects and elements of the code such as @Annotations and references to the testing frameworks;

 2) The second operation consists in executing the methods of the software under testing with the help of mocks, reflections and other instruments, if necessary, and proceeding step by step until the resolution of the code;

 3) The third and last phase is the verification phase, in which the assertions or verification tools offered by the test frameworks are used.
-Here, you have to explain what is intended to happen at the end of the test
+Here, you have to explain what is intended to happen at the end of the test (it is not always possible, reason why verification assertions exists).

 This 3-phase pattern does not have a precise name, but can be summarized as “the 3 A's of software testing”.
-The 3 phases are called Arrange -> Act -> Assert.
+The 3 phases are called <b>Arrange</b> -> <b>Act</b> -> <b>Assert</b>.

-Surely the Arrange and Act phase influence each others and requires more or less time than the Assert phase.
+Surely the Arrange and Act phases influence each others and requires more or less time than the Assert phase.

 ---